vshaxe/haxe-test-adapter/README.md

 ## Features

-* Shows munit and haxe.unit test results in test explorer
+* Shows munit, utest and haxe.unit test results in test explorer
+* currently only works for sys targets

 ## Installation